A Green Man is a sculpture, drawing or stained glass panel of a face surrounded by (or made from) leaves.

 Another leafy one.
 Not spooky enough for me!

-A modern interpretation with the green man placed as on overlay on the door panel.
+Added in October 2009.
+This is a modern interpretation with the green man placed as on overlay on the door panel.
 He has a great expression.

 Dan Beal from Elland, West Yorkshire sent us the link to his great creations.
 The eyes in the Green Man are fascinating!